 Right from the start, the Portsmouth, Ohio native wasn't sure if he'd make it in country music.
 He'd been trying to make it in Nashville, playing in clubs at night and working blue-collar jobs during the day to support himself.
-He later moved to Huntsville, Alabama, where he worked on a steel mill.
+He later moved to Huntsville, Alabama, where he worked at a steel mill.
 Luckily, that led to meeting producer Nelson Larkin, who helped Conley get signed to an independent record label, GRT.
 That was a close one.
 What would the '80s have been without Conley burning up the country charts?

 10. "Brotherly Love"

 The love between brothers is celebrated by Conley here in this duet with Keith Whitley.
 "Brotherly Love," initially recorded by Moe Bandy, was recorded by Conley and Whitley in 1987 and released in 1991 after Whitley's death.

 9. "I Can't Win For Losin' You"